Spatial Voting with Incomplete Voter Information: Computing Necessary Winners

-\begin{lemma} Let $C$ be a set of $m$ $d$-dimensional candidates and $P = \ip{(\ell_{1}, u_{1}), \ldots, (\ell_{d}, u_{d})}$ a $d$-dimensional partial spatial vote.
-The number of ranking completions of $P$ is at most $\O(dm^{2d})$. \end{lemma} \begin{proof} Every pair of candidates $c,c' \in \real^d$ corresponds to a $(d-1)$-dimensional hyperplane partitioning $\real^d$ into 2 regions or $d$-faces: the halfspace of points that are closer to $c$, and the halfspace of points that are closer to $c'$.
-(We employ an arbitrary deterministic tie-breaking mechanism for points exactly on the hyperplane.)
-Likewise, the set of all (at most) $\binom{m}{2} = m(m-1)/ 2$ hyperplanes then partitions $\real^d$ into a set of regions, or more formally, of ($d$-)faces $\Phi$.
-Note that there is a 1-to-1 relation between these faces and the possible rankings of the candidates $C$: A face $\phi \in \Phi$ consists exactly of those points in $\real^d$ where the ranking of candidates in $C$ according to distance does not change, and no two of these faces correspond to the same ranking of candidates.
+The proof of \Cref{res:boundedRankingsHighDim} relies on the following main idea.
+Every pair $c,c'$ of candidates corresponds to a $(d-1)$-dimensional hyperplane partitioning $\real^d$ into two $d$-faces (halfspaces): points closer to $c$, and points closer to $c'$.
+The set of all (at most) $\binom{m}{2} = m(m-1)/2$ hyperplanes then partitions $\real^d$ into a set $\Phi$ of regions, as illustrated in \Cref{fig:boundedRankings2D}.
+There is a one-to-one correspondence between these regions and the possible rankings: a face $\phi \in \Phi$ consists of exactly those points in $\real^d$ where the ranking of candidates in $C$ according to distance does not change, and no two of these faces correspond to the same ranking of candidates.

-The maximum number of rankings possible is thus equal to the maximum number of ($d$-)faces one can partition $\real^d$ into with $m(m-1) / 2$ many $(d-1)$-dimensional hyperplanes.
-It is known that this maximum number is $\sum_{i=0}^d \binom{m(m-1) / 2}{i}$ (see, e.g., \citep[Proposition~6.1.1]{matousek2013lectures}).
-We obtain the asymptotic bound by